KayleePhoto/MonoRewrite/README.md

 - Do other things to have your proper build and not just a development scripts.

 ## Note
+Disregard errors in the build folder.
+I'm too lazy to setup ESLint correctly.
 **All my Database calls, are between two User and Config.**
 **If you add anymore more tables to your DB, keep that in mind, for something like "findUser" is not dynamic**